francabrera/ibmqx-user-guides/GHZ-test.rst

 ==================

-To finally settle the matter of "local hidden variables," John Bell designed a test now referred to as the **Bell Test** (which was later expanded into the CHSH inequality).
+To finally settle the matter of "local hidden variables," John Bell designed a test, now referred to as the **Bell Test** (which was later expanded into the CHSH inequality).
 He realized that measuring both of the two entangled qubits along the same axis(e.g. the Z direction) always gave complementary responses, but that this could have a classical explanation (i.e. a concrete rule that pre-determined the outcome).

 Instead, Bell realized he could perform the measurements of the two qubits along different measurement directions and by collecting statistics of the outcomes, he could show that the particles were not behaving classically.
 Describing how this works with